Interpreting the 650 GeV and 95 GeV Higgs anomalies in the next-to-two-Higgs-doublet model: Basics of the N2HDM

-\end{widetext} where $m_{11}^2$, $m_{22}^2$ and $m_{S}^2$ are the quadratic mass terms for the Higgs doublets $H_{1,2}$ and the singlet field $S$, respectively.
+The N2HDM Higgs potential, consistent with the $SU(2)_L\otimes U(1)_Y$ gauge symmetry, is given by~\cite{Muhlleitner:2016mzt,Chen:2013jvg,Muhlleitner:2017dkd,Ferreira:2019iqb,Engeln:2020fld,Arhrib:2018qmw,Arhrib:2024itt,Binjonaid:2024gwo}: { } where $m_{11}^2$, $m_{22}^2$ and $m_{S}^2$ are the quadratic mass terms for the Higgs doublets $H_{1,2}$ and the singlet field $S$, respectively.
 The CP conservation of the scalar potential, which we assume, is guaranteed by the absence of complex phases in the parameters (including the VEVs).
 Accordingly, all quartic couplings $\lambda_i$ ($i=1,\dots,8$) and the bilinear term $\mu_{12}^2$ are assumed to be real.

 This potential structure arises from the imposition of two discrete $\mathbb{Z}_2$ symmetries.
 In general, if both doublets couple to the same fermion types, tree-level Flavor Changing Neutral Currents (FCNCs) arise, which are strongly constrained by experiment.
 To eliminate such effects, a discrete $\mathbb{Z}_2$ symmetry is imposed under which the fields transform as $H_1 \to H_1$, $H_2 \to -H_2$ and $S \to S$.
 This symmetry is softly broken by the $\mu_{12}^2$ term to avoid undesirable vacua and ensure a realistic Higgs spectrum.
 A second $\mathbb{Z}_2$ symmetry, under which $S \to -S$, is also required to distinguish the singlet role.
-This symmetry is spontaneously broken once $S$ develops a VEV, in turn allowing singlet-doublet mixing and thereby enriching the scalar phenomenology compared to the 2HDM, while essentially leaving untouched the pseudoscalar and charged Higgs sector of the latter.
+This symmetry is spontaneously broken once $S$ develops a VEV, in turn allowing singlet-doublet mixing and thus enriching the scalar phenomenology compared to the 2HDM, while essentially leaving untouched the pseudoscalar and charged Higgs sector of the latter.

 The physical Higgs spectrum of the N2HDM consists of three CP-even neutral scalars ($h_1$, $h_2$, and $h_3$ with $m_{h_1} < m_{h_2} < m_{h_3}$), one CP-odd neutral scalar ($A$) and a charged Higgs pair ($H^\pm$).
 The squared masses of the charged and CP-odd Higgs states match those in the 2HDM and are related via~\cite{Gunion:2002zf}: